adler0311/Udacity-MovieTrailerWebsite/README.md

 # Udacity-MovieTrailerWebsite
-This project is to make simple movie trailer website The python is used to make website.
+This project is to make simple movie trailer website.

+# Quickstart

+Install